 The Basics of Joint Life Insurance

-Joint life insurance is available to two people who have what’s called an “insurable interest” in each other, meaning that their financial fates are tied in some way.
+When two people have an “insurable interest” in each other, it means that their financial fates are tied in some way.
 They could be spouses, a co-habitating couple who share financial responsibilities like a home loan or kids or even business partners.
+These two people can then purchase a joint life insurance policy.
 For the purpose of this article, we’ll assume the two people buying joint life insurance are spouses, since this is the most common scenario.

 With joint life insurance, both members of a couple get life insurance coverage under a single policy.
 They’ll pay one monthly premium and receive one payout.
-It’s a relatively low-cost form of life insurance, but also offers more limited payouts than individual term or universal life insurance.
+It offers a relatively low-cost form of life insurance.
+But, it also provides more limited payouts than individual term or universal life insurance.

 Joint Life Insurance After Divorce

 Dealing with a joint life insurance policy after divorce or separation is notoriously difficult.
 It’s a tough asset to split.
-Plus, if a couple separates and transfers the joint policy to one person, it will be harder for the non-covered ex to get life insurance coverage, since he or she will be older.
+Plus, if a couple separates and transfers the joint policy to one person, the non-covered ex will find it harder to get life insurance coverage, since he or she has aged.

 We know it may feel weird to plan for the possibility of divorce (unless you’re a billionaire negotiating a pre-nup).
 But making sure the in-case-of-divorce clause appears is key to getting the most out of a joint life insurance policy.
 Without that clause, the policy will just become a burden if you and your spouse separate.
 If the first life insurance company you talk to doesn’t want to hook you up, shop around until you find one that is willing to make your joint policy convertible to two individual policies.